pixelartexchange/artbase/artbase/README.md

 $ artbase blockydoge meta
 ```

-Note: All meta data files get stored by convention in `blockydoge/meta`.
+Note: All token meta data files get stored by convention in `blockydoge/token`.
 Resulting in a file tree like:

 ```
-blockydoge/meta/
+blockydoge/token/
   0.json
   1.json
   2.json